top of page

 25. Proverbs states that every child is full of foolishness, but what will correct him?

-People from Biblical times recognized discipline as both verbal and physical.
+People from biblical times recognized discipline as both verbal and physical.

 During the author's childhood, the rod of correction was quite effective.